 About the College Houses

-Facing an expansive common green popular for relaxing on warm fall days or sunny spring afternoons, the five Houses — Bonchek, Brooks, New, Ware and Weis — merge academic and residential life and form dynamic "third spaces" where students and faculty are encouraged to continue conversations begun in the classroom, lab or office, in the process adding an important and distinctive dimension to the overall living and learning experience at F&M.
+Our Houses are dynamic spaces where students and faculty are encouraged to continue conversations begun in the classroom, lab or office — adding an important and distinctive dimension to the overall living and learning experience at F&M.

 All first-year students are assigned to their College House based on the interest they express for their first-year Connections course, a seminar-style learning environment.